Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Rua de Santa Catarina Shopping Street

 MAP.
-A 1500-meter-long shopping street, Rua de Santa Catarina is lined with name-brand stores, specialty shops, restaurants and cafes.
-The street is one of the top places to go in Porto – not only for shopping, but simply for strolling.
+A nearly 5000-foot-long shopping street, Rua de Santa Catarina is lined with name-brand stores, specialty shops, restaurants and cafes.
+The area is one of the top places to go in Porto – not only for shopping, but simply for strolling.

-As you stroll south along the shopping promenade, stop into Fabrica da Nata for a traditional egg custard tart (best fresh from the oven!).
-At the first intersection (at R. Formosa), detour to the right and step back in time at the traditional A Perola do Bolhao shop where they sell sweet treats, cured meats, wine and deli items.
+As you meander south along the promenade, stop into Fabrica da Nata for a traditional Portuguese egg custard tart fresh from the oven.
+At the next intersection (R. Formosa), detour a few steps to the west and step back in time at the traditional A Perola do Bolhao shop where they sell sweet treats, cured meats, wine and deli items.

 Directions: Continue walking south on Rua de Santa Catarina to Majestic Cafe (which will be on your left).